KhramtsovMaksim/Fluture/README.md

 </details>

+An alternative way to [`fork`](#fork) the Future.
+Returns a Promise which resolves with the resolution value, or rejects with the rejection reason of the Future.

+Note that if an exception was encountered during the computation, it will be thrown and likely not be catchable.

-An alternative way to `fork` the Future.
-This eagerly forks the Future and returns a Promise of the result.
-This is useful if some API wants you to give it a Promise.
-It's the only method which forks the Future without a forced way to handle the rejection branch, so I recommend against using it for anything else.
+This is the only function with which a Future is consumed without a forced way to handle the rejection branch, so I recommend against using it for anything besides interoperability with external API's.

 ```js
 Future.of('Hello').promise().then(console.log);